MikeCxx/paths-filter-strict/README.md

             - 'frontend/**'

     # run only if 'backend' files were changed
+    # the difference between the before is that only `backend/**` changed without any other dir changes the result will be `true`.
     - name: backend tests
       if: steps.filter.outputs.backend == 'true'
       run: ...